- Author: Giavanna Grein

 Bringing together the largest online companies to fight illegal online trade of wildlife

 Given the scale and ever-evolving nature of the Internet, Coalition activities aim to be inclusive and focused on long-term, sustained impact.
 With this thinking, the Cyber Spotter Program was launched in 2017 to catalyze citizen science to help detect and report illegal wildlife products across the web.
-To date, a few dozen volunteers have flagged 3,300 endangered species listings that have been removed by company partners on 11 different platforms.
+To date, a conservation and tech company volunteers have flagged nearly 10,000 endangered species listings that have been removed by company partners.
 And this is just the start.

 What's next for the Coalition